Nasty Pig: History

 Nasty Pig Incorporated was formed on October 31, 1994, by partners Frederick Kearney and David Lauterstein, who continue to serve as creative director and chief executive officer, respectively.
 The couple met in New York City in 1993 and began selling "re:vision goggles" with refractive lenses to the Club Kids.
 Profits allowed Kearney and Lauterstein to start sewing and selling clothing from their West 23rd Street apartment.
 Nasty Pig, named after their dog Piggy, was created in response to stigmas caused by the HIV/AIDS epidemic.
 According to Lauterstein, the brand was influenced by New York City's hip hop culture and sports, including baseball, basketball, CrossFit, football, mixed martial arts, and weightlifting.

+In 1995, co-founder Lauterstein conducted his first photoshoot with artist and performer Kevin Aviance, whom he described as a formative influence for Aviance's redefinition of drag, masculinity, and performance at venues such as the Sound Factory.
+The collaboration led to the creation of the “Oh No She Didn’t” dress, designed after Aviance commissioned a custom garment.

 The couple's first "closet-sized" 72-square-foot store, called 're:vision', sold Nasty Pig T-shirts, rubber chaps and superhero sleeveless shirts, and vinyl pants, among other products.
 Nasty Pigs' first retail clients were the Leatherman and Mr. S in New York City and San Francisco, respectively.
 The brand grew nationally after being heavily featured at Chicago's International Mr. Leather, an annual fetish and leather conference and contest.
 According to ChicagoPride.com's Ross Forman, "Nasty Pig gained notoriety for its line of machine-washable Nasty Pig Rubber, highlighted by Nasty Pig Playsheets, and has seemingly gone wild from there.
 Nasty Pig quickly became the brand-of-choice for the young, fetish scene in New York – and spread worldwide from there."
 Nasty Pig became "the first sportswear company in their industry to sell branded jockstraps", and the brand's jeans line (NP Jean) became a "best-selling stretch denim style".